stazz/ts-http-server-sample/README.md

 This should be quite good introduction to the project.
 Feel free to explore subfolders in `src` folder, read included `README.md` files, and play around with code to see which changes invoke immediate IDE compiler response.
+It is good idea to explore `backend` and `frontend` subfolders of the `src` first, as they give concrete examples on how the REST API can be implemented by backend, and how it is invoked by frontend.
+Other subfolders contain more generic things, which are easier to understand after first familiarizing oneself with the BE/FE -specific concrete code.

 ## Design Principles and How They Are Achieved
 This chapter talks on higher level about the motivation behind this sample, and the features that using this sample hopefully exposes.